Affine Frobenius Brauer Categories: Basis Conjecture

-\begin{conj} For all $r, s \in \N$, $\D^{\bullet\circ}(r, s)$ is a $\kk$-basis for $\Hom_{\AB^\sigma(A, -^\star)}(\go^{\otimes r}, \go^{\otimes s})$. \end{conj}
+\begin{conj} For all $r, s \in \N$, $\D^{\bullet\circ}(r, s)$ is a $\kk$-basis for $\Hom_{\AB(A, -^\star)}(\go^{\otimes r}, \go^{\otimes s})$. \end{conj}

-When $A = \kk$, Conjecture \ref{con:basisConjecture} essentially recovers the basis result for the affine Brauer category $\AB$ proved by Rui and Song in \cite[Thm.~B]{ruiSong2018affine}, though their conventions for the positions of dots and locations of closed strands are slightly different than those stated above.
+In light of the reductions made possible by Lemma \ref{lem:dotBubbleRewriting}, Conjecture \ref{con:basisConjecture} is the natural statement to expect from the diagrammatic perspective.
+When $A = \kk$, Conjecture \ref{con:basisConjecture} essentially recovers the basis result for the affine Brauer category $\AB$ proved by Rui and Song in \cite[Thm.~B]{ruiSong2018affine}, though their conventions for the positions of dots and locations of bubbles are slightly different than those in the present paper.

 \